 I can barely see, my eyes are tiny slits, sometimes I close them completely for a moment’s relief.
 Anyone who sees me like this will know how irresponsible I am, travelling with my eyes closed.
 I feel anxious and ashamed, and then I am running, and clambering onto a train.

 There is great relief as I realise that this is just a dream.
 Waking up I stretch my arms, but I cannot open my eyes, my eyelids are stuck.
 I panic, terrified that they will never open.

 Some time passes, perhaps I am asleep.
 I wake up, my eyes open naturally.

 This is a recurrent dream, I am curious to see what will emerge when I Focus with it.

 A ‘Lead in’ helps me to bring my awareness inwards

-I begin by sitting comfortably, then I close my eyes.
+I begin by sitting comfortably and closing my eyes.
 I take a few deep breaths and pay attention to my outer body, noticing any sensations in my feet, legs, and seat.

 Pressing my feet onto the floor and leaning back into the chair helps me to feel supported and grounded.